 Eisenberg, D Romances of Chivalry in the Spanish Golden Age Newark Delaware 1982

 Gies, David The Cambridge History of Spanish Literature, Cambridge 2009 (first published 2004)

-www.amadisofgaul.blogspot.com A very good blog by Sue Burke.
-She is undertaking a translation of Amadís, and as of July 31, 2012 has completed chapter 58.
-She has also published Book I of Amadis (i.e. chapters 1-43) in book form.
+www.amadisofgaul.blogspot.com An excellent blog by Sue Burke.
+She has completed a translation of Amadís, available on Kindle as of December, 2018.
 The blog and book have a lot of informative comments on the Medieval world, chivalry and Don Quixote.
 Well worth looking at.